BenRaz123/PolynomialFunctionSolver/README.md

 In order to download the program make sure you have python3.10 or higher installed on your computer.
 ### Installation
 In order to install the file, run `git clone https://BenRaz123/PolynomialFunctionSolver.git`.
 Once the command is done running, run `cd PolynomialFunctionSolver` and run `ls`.
 If you see `main.py`, then congratulations, everything went well.
 If not, try again.
+#### Raycast
+There is a raycast specific dependency that can be installed with `pip install pyperclip`.
+Once you have done that, copy `raycast.py` into whatever folder Raycast uses for script commands.
+Raycast will now accept inputs in comma-seperated form.

 ### How-To
 Although the app is self-explanatory, some still need a written tutorial.